volfegan/Asteroid_game_with_physics/README.md

 * You can only use one control input per time.
 Nothing simutaneous, like turning the ship + shild + shooting.
 There can be only one... input.
 * During space-warping in the screen, sometimes asteroids ignore collision detection.
 * Asteroid can entangles their polygons with each other.
 From references I read before, they state there must be some mult-step process in handling the collisions.
 As right now, after a collision is processed, asteroids gain their new velocity and new position updates.
 But if that position is still within the other asteroid, they will go back and forth, until something force them to disentangle.
 One way to handle part of this problem is to check if after the new velocity, the new position is going to be within the other polygon, so we should calculate a previous position, just before the intersection, and redo the collision.
 This would cause more processing, and still would not guarantee not having problems during multiple simultaneous collisions, so... handling collisions is hard.

-#### Game mechanics:

-Controls inputs are A,D [spin the ship] / S [shield] / W [thrusters] / Spacebar [shoot/charge energy] / Enter [new game].
-Only one control input action per frame.
-And while charging the particle wave cannon, little control on other inputs.
-Big asteroids generate 20 points and need 2 shots to be destroyed, while small ones generate 10 points and need only 1 shot.
-The ship colliding with activated shields can destroy small asteroids, but only weakens big ones (only one extra shot needed to destroy it).
-The game has a very 8-bit sounds the closest I could do to match the [original sounds of the asteroid game](http://www.classicgaming.cc/classics/asteroids/sounds).
-I only made 5 sounds for shooting normal bullets, particle wave cannon shot, shield, explosion, and ship's thrusters.

 #### Geometric Algorithms references